ToolJet/ToolJet/docs/docs/sso/github.md

 </div>

-Lastly, Enter `Client Id` and `Client Secret` in Git manage sso page and save.
+Lastly, enter `Client Id` and `Client Secret` in Git manage SSO page and save.

-The GitHub sign-in button will now be available in your ToolJet login screen if you are not enabled multiple organization.
+The GitHub sign-in button will now be available in your ToolJet login screen if you have not enabled multiple organization.